iTwin/presentation-rules-editor/CONTRIBUTING.md

 Localization provides very limited value to Presentation Rules Editor because the ruleset schema and the documentation is only available in the English language.
 Nevertheless, we do attempt to prepare user-facing strings for localization when it is not inconvenient.

-iTwin.js packages present huge challenges to keeping bundle sizes sane.
-To maintain reasonable application startup performance, we load all iTwin.js libraries in the background, which makes built-in iTwin.js localization API inaccessible during the initial page render.
-React components hosted in application's `ITwinJsApp/` folder are loaded later and fully depend on iTwin.js code, so they do not have the same problem, thus you will only see attempts at localization in this subtree.
+We are using built-in iTwin.js localization API in the parts of application that already depend on iTwin.js.
+This is because, to maintain reasonable application startup performance, all iTwin.js libraries have to be loaded in the background, which makes localization unavailable in the initial app bundle.

+To summarise, we only do string localization inside `ITwinJsApp/` subdirectory.

 ## Testing